 (e) Enron shall not be required to act in a manner that is inconsistent with or contrary to its business methods, practices or policies employed by Enron or by the Enron Platform.
-Enron may, at any time in its sole discretion and without Sponsor's consent, change or amend its business methods, practices, policies, Enron Terms or Enron Platform Agreements, but agrees that it shall provide reasonable notice to Sponsor of any such changes that would affect the manner in which Participants could transact with Enron through the Sponsor Platform.
-Nothing in this Section 5(e) shall limit the Sponsor's rights under Section 10.
+Enron may, at any time in its sole discretion and without Sponsor's consent, change or amend its business methods, practices, policies, Enron Contract Terms, but agrees that it shall provide reasonable notice to Sponsor of any such changes that would affect the manner in which Participants could transact with Enron through the Sponsor Platform.
+Nothing in this Section 5(e) shall limit the Sponsor's rights under Section 11.

+6. Price Data Feed.
+Sponsor will provide to Enron through the Sponsor Price Interface a real-time price data feed that includes all prices for all North American natural gas and electricity products that are posted on the Sponsor Platform at any time; provided, however, that in the event Enron uses the price data feed to populate the database of a Competing Platform, Sponsor may limit the price data feed to include prices for only those Specified Products for which Enron is posting prices at that time.

-6. Access Agreements.
+7. Access Agreements.
 All Access Agreements currently employed by Sponsor are in the form of the documents attached hereto as Exhibit H. Enron shall be satisfied at all times that the terms of the Access Agreements are consistent with this Agreement, including but not limited to providing for the legal framework described in Section 5 for transactions conducted with Enron through the Sponsor Platform.
 Sponsor agrees to provide Enron with advance copies and opportunity to comment on all such disclosures and notices prior to distribution to Participants.
 Sponsor further agrees that no changes shall be made to any Access Agreements, in any respect that materially affects the rights or obligations of Enron or Sponsor under this Agreement, without the consent of Enron (which consent shall not be unreasonably withheld).

-7. Costs and Expenses.
+8. Costs and Expenses.
 Except as expressly provided otherwise in this Agreement, each party shall be solely responsible for all costs and expenses of operating its respective Platform and Interfaces, including but not limited to those costs and expenses associated with compliance with the terms of this Agreement.
+Each party shall be responsible for obtaining and maintaining, and for the costs and expenses associated with obtaining and maintaining any third party consents, approvals, authorizations, licenses or permits required in connection with the performance of its obligations under this Agreement.